dogweather/forkful/content/en/arduino/files-and-io/creating-a-temporary-file.md

   \ data\u2026"
 lastmod: '2024-03-13T22:45:00.338353-06:00'
 model: gpt-4-1106-preview
-summary: "Creating a temporary file means making a file that's only needed for a short\
-  \ time or for the current session.
-Programmers do it to store intermediate data\u2026"
+summary: Creating a temporary file means making a file that's only needed for a short time or for the current session.
 title: Creating a temporary file
 weight: 21
 ---